cnaccour/portal-cursor/replit.md

 ## Overview

 This is a web-based shift management system built with a traditional PHP architecture.
-The application handles employee shift tracking, daily checklists, and administrative tasks for what appears to be a retail or service business with multiple locations.
-The system is designed to be simple, lightweight, and compatible with standard cPanel hosting environments.
+The application handles employee shift tracking, daily checklists, administrative tasks, and comprehensive user management for what appears to be a retail or service business with multiple locations.
+The system features invitation-based user signup, role-based access control, and comprehensive audit logging.
+It is designed to be simple, lightweight, and compatible with standard cPanel hosting environments.

 ## User Preferences